cassidybargell/election_analytics/posts/final_prediction.md

 The second way I have weighted the models uses root mean square errors (RMSE).
 RMSE is a measure of the differences between the values predicted by a model and the true values, or a measure of the in-sample performance of each model.
 The smaller the RMSE, the more predictive that model has historically performed.

 I have therefore weighted the models individually for each state.
 The weights are inversely proportional to the models' RMSE.
-If a models' RMSE was higher in comparison to the other models for that state, it was weighted less, and if a model had a relatively lower RMSE, it was weighted more heavily in that states weighted ensemble.
+If a models' RMSE was higher in comparison to the other models for that state, it was weighted less, and if a model had a relatively lower RMSE, it was weighted more heavily in that state's weighted ensemble.
 This method allows for dynamic weighting based on state.

 The distribution of RMSEs is visualized below.
-Choice weights represents the weighted total RMSE produced by the ensembles with polls weighted at 0.85.
-RMSE-Weights is the weighted total RMSE produced by using each models RMSE value for varying weights by state.
+‘Choice weights’ represents the weighted total RMSE produced by the ensembles with polls weighted at 0.85.
+‘RMSE-Weights’ is the weighted total RMSE produced by using each model's RMSE value for varying weights by state.

 ![](../figures/10_31_hist_rmse.png)